hfboyce/tableau_course/_sources/lessons/tableau1.md

 ## Tableau Examples

 I guess it would be nice to know why right?
-Well Tableau makes some beautiful visualizations.
+Well, Tableau makes some beautiful visualizations.

 Here is a dashboard I made for the company "Fresh Prep" that you can explore on [Tableau public](https://public.tableau.com/app/profile/hayley2039/viz/2020-06-02-dummy/DASH-PREDICTIVE-PG2).